 This is technically not a “setting,” but it is one of the most important aspects of a solid WordPress SEO strategy.
 By default, WordPress does a great job with SEO, but to really be successful, you need a WordPress SEO plugin.

 There are two WordPress SEO plugins that dominate the market, together accounting for over 8 million active installations.
 We prefer Yoast SEO, but both of these plugins are great choices.

 SEO Plugins vs. SEO-Optimized Themes

 You’ll often see WordPress themes that list SEO as one of their features.
-There are a few things that themes can and should be doing to help with your search engine rankings (using heading tags appropriately, clean code, fast performance, etc.).
+There are a few things that themes can and should be doing to help with your search engine rankings (using heading tags appropriately, schema markup, clean code, fast performance, etc.).

-However, the bulk of your WordPress SEO efforts should be accomplished using a plugin.
+However, the bulk of your more technical WordPress SEO efforts should be accomplished using a plugin.